ASTex-ICube/semiproctex/Replicability/ReadMe.md

 # How To

-The code and binaries are able to at least reproduce the Figure 11 (see below) of our article, named "Evaluation of the capability of PPTBF to produce natural structures".
+The code and binaries are able to at least reproduce the Figure 11 of our article, named "Evaluation of the capability of PPTBF to produce natural structures" (see below).

 ![figure 11](figure_11_from_paper.png)

-This figure is a short extract of our supplemental material #2 (available here), especially page "Supplemental2/Page1.html" providing additional results on PPTBF parameters estimation (147 results).
-So, this supplemental material #2 is the reference data to compare.
+It is a short extract of our supplemental material #2 (available [here](http://igg.unistra.fr/People/semiproctex/data/Supplemental2_v100.zip)), especially page "Supplemental2/Page1.html" providing additional results on PPTBF parameters estimation (147 results).
+So, this supplemental material #2 is the reference data to compare (see below).

 ![supplemental 2](supplemental_2_snapshot.png)